mawburn/mawburn/README.md

 </a>

-Technically, it's part of my main job too since I'm [dog fooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) the Shopify platform for a serious business.
+She does most of the real business work, while I focus on the tech side.
+But technically, it's part of my main job too since I'm [dog fooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) the Shopify platform for a serious business.
 It's fun, we like it, and it makes a little bit of profit.